awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

 Setup instances of a cluster .............................
 A cluster contains several instances, each of which runs a GraphStorm Docker container.
 Before creating a cluster, we recommend to follow the :ref:`Environment Setup <setup_docker>`.
-The guide shows you how to build GraphStorm Docker images, and use a Docker container registry, e.g. `AWS ECR<https://docs.aws.amazon.com/ecr/>`_ , to upload the GraphStorm image to an ECR repository and pull it on the instances in the cluster.
+The guide shows how to build GraphStorm Docker images, and use a Docker container registry, e.g. `AWS ECR<https://docs.aws.amazon.com/ecr/>`_ , to upload the GraphStorm image to an ECR repository, pull it on the instances in the cluster, and finally start the image as a container.

-If you can't access a Docker registry from your environment, in **each** instance of the cluster, follow the :ref:`Environment Setup <setup_docker>` description to build a GraphStorm Docker image, and start the image as a container.

 .. note::